blake256/VITCGovernance/README.md

     git clone https://github.com/Vitamin-Coin/VITCGovernance.git && cd VITCGovernance
     ```

-> We recommend you use yarn
+> We recommend that you use yarn but npm works as well.

 2. Install all packages: